drapertoby/portfolio-toby-draper/bicycle-noodling.md

       <img src="/portfolio-toby-draper/images/noodle_1.png" alt="Aerobic Recovery" style="width: 100%; border-radius: 6px;" />
     </td>
     <td style="vertical-align: top; padding-left: 1rem;">
-      <a href="/portfolio-toby-draper/noodle_1/"><strong>Transform Phase</strong></a><br>
+      <a href="/portfolio-toby-draper/noodle_1/"><strong>1.
+Transform phase</strong></a><br>
-      I downloaded .fit files from the same TrainerRoad workout completed between December 2023 and July 2025, during a period of fluctuating fitness levels.
-I transformed the files into a readable format using Python.
+      Working with six .fit files downloaded from the TrainerRoad application, I use the fitparse library to extract the raw data.
+Each file is cleaned, validated, and transformed into a structured Pandas DataFrame.
+The result is a single .csv file             containing all six activities, ready for use in future analysis.
     </td>
   </tr>
 </table>